Quick CV Dropoff

 It is important to do all you can to ensure your employees have a healthy mind and body, especially if you are asking them to work long hours in a particularly stressful role.
 To help with this we have enrolled each of our people in Medicash.

 Medicash is a healthcare provider which operates as a not-for-profit company offering corporate healthcare and benefits.
 The plan lets employees claim money back on everyday healthcare costs including optical, dental, physiotherapy, hypnotherapy and chiropody.
 Something like this is a great way to give your staff access to additional support, and access to services they may not have considered otherwise.

 We also try to encourage our people to move away from their desks throughout the day where possible.
 To try and ensure this happens we have a number of breakout areas that we keep unoccupied during lunch times for employees to take some time away.
 It is important to ensure there is a space where employees can relax without the worries of work.
 We have also recently introduced walking meetings to encourage more people to get outside when not at their desks which is another great way of getting people moving whilst keeping productivity high.

 Wellness challenges are also a great way of getting the whole business involved in something that is good for their health.
 We have previously hosted pedometer challenges and various charitable outdoor activities to try and get our people active.
 Not only do these spark people’s competitive nature, but they are also great at building team morale and giving people the push needed to do something that is good for their health and wellbeing.

-If you would like to find out more about the wellness initiatives at Sellick Partnership, you can check out the Work for Us section of our website.
+If you would like to find out more about the wellness initiatives at Sellick Partnership, you can check out the Careers section of our website.